SihanChen46/computational_bootcamp/README.md

 - Follow staff and faculty instructions appropriately.
 - Show respect to all people.

 Professionalism points are entirely at the instructor's discretion.

+Violations of Academic Integrity are unprofessional, thus you'll automatically lose all Professionalism points for any violations of Academic Integrity.

 Part of professionalism may include completing small ad hoc assignments, such as MSDS Student Info Survey and setting up online profiles for the tools MSDS program uses.

 I try to create an active learning environment in my classroom.
 Attendance is mandatory, you can't participate if you don't attend.
 It is the responsibility of the student to attend all classes.
 If you have to miss class, due to sickness, job interviewing, or other circumstances, please notify your instructor by Slack in advance.
 Supporting documents (e.g., doctor’s notes) may be asked for.